Skip to content

 • Goat, pig, horse, reptiles, ostrich, etc.: each with specific aesthetic and technical characteristics.

-⚠️ Natural defects and distinctive signs
+⚠️ Natural defects and distinctive marks

-✅ Why choose genuine leather?
+✅ Why choose real leather?

-Comfort : adapts to the body and the environment
+Comfort: adapts to the body and environment

-Authenticity : each piece is unique, like a fingerprint
+Authenticity: each piece is unique, like a fingerprint

 🛠 How to recognize quality

-When choosing a leather product, look at:
+When choosing a leather product, observe:

-• The natural flower , with visible pores
+• The natural grain, with visible pores

-The premium leathers are carefully finished, without covering their natural characteristics.
+Higher quality leathers are carefully finished, without covering their natural characteristics.

-🔍 Recognize Skin in 5 Seconds
+🔍 Recognize Leather in 5 Seconds

-👉 Write gently with one finger:
+👉 Gently rub with a finger:

 • If a dull mark remains = Nubuck or Pull-Up